JoelOvien/Getstac/STRUCTURE.md

 # Project Structure

-This document outlines the complete structure of the Go XLSX Upload API project.
+This document outlines the complete structure of the project.

 ```
 go-xlsx-api/